Skip to main content

 Updated this week

-The Webhook action in SmartSuite empowers you to easily integrate with external systems by sending data through an outbound REST API request.
-This versatile action supports various HTTP methods such as GET, POST, PUT, and DELETE, allowing you to interact with a wide range of third-party services.
+The Webhook action in SmartSuite empowers you to integrate seamlessly with external systems by sending data through an outbound REST API request.
+This action supports various HTTP methods such as GET, POST, PUT, PATCH, and DELETE, enabling interaction with numerous third-party platforms.

 What is an Action?

 In SmartSuite automations, an action is the "then" part of an automation sequence.
-It defines what task will be carried out when a certain event (trigger) happens and specified conditions are met.
+It specifies the task performed when a certain event (trigger) occurs and conditions are met.
+Actions range from simple tasks like updating records to more complex ones like triggering webhooks or syncing data with external systems.

 Configuring the Webhook Action